-When you read The Complete Poems, you can feel her sliding off the rails at the end (I’m not talking about mentally, I’m talking about the quality of her work, although the two are probably related).
-Some of those late poems are embarrassing.
-Robert Lowell’s thoughts on that are very interesting to me:
+When you read The Complete Poems, and you read her work in chronological order, you can feel her sliding off the rails at the end – not mentally: I’m talking about the quality of her work, although the two are probably related).

 For a book or two, she grew more powerful.
 Then writing was too easy or too hard for her.
 She became meager and exaggerated.
 Many of her most embarrassing poems would have been fascinating if someone had put them in quotes, as the presentation of some character, not the author.

-But she was all about revealing her truth, as it was in whatever moment she found herself in.
-The clarity and almost frightening pure expression of much of her work is gone at the end, and some of it sounds like a bad imitation of Jack Kerouac, a riff with no purpose, no cleverness … like this, from one of her last poems:
+Anne Sexton was all about revealing her truth, the truth as it was in whatever moment was at hand The clarity and almost frightening pure expression of much of her work is gone at the end, and some of it sounds like a bad imitation of Jack Kerouac, a riff with no purpose, like this, from one of her last poems:

 I love you the way the oboe plays.